-The raw water we treat comes from groundwater supplied from the Magothy-Raritan aquifer.
-For 2007 we produced approximately 2.35 million gallons of high-quality drinking water for our customers on a daily basis.
+The raw water we treat comes from four groundwater wells supplied from the Magothy-Raritan aquifer.
+The City does not use any other sources of supply.
+For 2008 we produced approximately 2.23 million gallons of high-quality drinking water for our customers on a daily basis.